 - You have set yourself as trusted.
 This makes sure that all your Rules get executed in the Scenario, even if the Rules have not received a high enough rating, yet.

 - Optionally, you may decide to tick the checkbox 'Only trust explicitly'.
-If you do, then only your own Rules will be executed (since you have set yourself as trusted).
+If you do, then only your own Rules will be executed (since you have explicitly set yourself as trusted).
 This has the advantage that other people's Rules won't interfere with what you want to show.
 However, it also means that if you want your code to rely on Programs of other people, you will either have to call them yourself or manually set all those people and/or their Rules as trusted.

 Once you have a Scenario Plan, you can show it to other people by copying its URL.
 If you want to create a link that will execute the Scenario immediately, add the parameter '?autostart' to the URL, like so: https://elody.com/scenario/plan/3/?autostart.

 You can use the Scenario Plan to test your Rules and Programs after uploading them.
 Just start the Scenario Plan and use Developer Mode to check if Elody correctly executes the Rules and Programs you wrote.
-If any Rules or Programs result in an error, the Developer Mode will list an error message.
+If any Rules or Programs result in an error, the Developer Mode will show an error message.

 It is heavily recommended to also create a separate Scenario Plan for your own development and debugging.
 This way, you can change your programs later without interfering with the Scenarios other people are using.
 Simply create a second Scenario Plan that is identical to the first, except that it uses the !default_program_version Tag so that development versions of Programs are used, as in this Scenario Plan.